What is a landlord?

 4. Find a new agent – Appoint a new letting agent as soon as possible.
 Ideally, you'll want to choose one who knows the local area and who has experience in helping landlords move letting agents.

-If you're unsure what your next steps are, call us on 0800 008 6906 and one of our helpful property experts will talk you through the process.
+If you're unsure what your next steps are, contact your nearest branch and one of our helpful property experts will talk you through the process.

 Why choose Hunters to help with your rental properties?